The birds of the ‘Twelve Days of Christmas’ song

 Red-legged Partridge standing on rocky soil..

 The second most likely is the Gray Partridge, a traditional game bird of Europe and Asia.
-Introduced into flat agricultural areas along the United States/Canada border they’re especially noted for their huge clutches—up to twenty-two eggs!
+Introduced into flat agricultural areas along the border of the United States and Canada, they’re especially noted for their huge clutches—up to twenty-two eggs!

 Gray Partridge, perdix prefix, one of the birds in the 12 days song.